 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-These easy lemon bars can be made in one bowl and come together super fast.
-When citrus is in season, grab some lemons and make these easy lemon squares now!
+These easy lemon bars come together super fast and are made in one bowl.
+When citrus is in season, grab some lemons and make these lemon squares now!
+Made with fresh lemon juice, a buttery shortbread crust, and topped with powdered sugar!

 Now they say your tastebuds change as you get older.
 That can only explain why I now crave lemon desserts.
 Because as a child if it was dipped, dunked, covered, drowning in chocolate I wanted it.
 But lemon?
 Nah, pass.

 Now that I’m older?
 Ok, now I still want it if it’s dipped, dunked, covered, drowning in chocolate.
 But for whatever reason, I also can’t seem to pass up a tart, tangy zippy lemon dessert.
-Like these easy lemon squares.
+Like my lemon cookies (my most popular recipe on the blog!), this tangy lemon cheesecake, or this blueberry lemon crumb cake.

 These are one of 60+ Home Baking Projects To Try!